-As noted above, the preamble of Bill C-6 sets out its basic premise and purpose.
-67 The preamble states that conversion therapy is harmful to those who are subjected to it, particularly children.
-It adds that the practice has broader social harms, including how it is "based on and propagates myths and stereotypes about sexual orientation and gender identity, including the myth that a person's sexual orientation and gender identity can and ought to be changed."
+As noted in section 1.1 of this Legislative Summary, the preamble of Bill C-6 sets out its premise and purpose.
+The preamble states that conversion therapy is harmful to those who are subjected to it, particularly children.
+It adds that the practice has broader social harms, including how it is based on and propagates myths and stereotypes about sexual orientation, gender identity and gender expression, including the myth that a person's sexual orientation, gender identity and gender expression ought to be changed.

 The bill aims to address these harms and to "discourage and denounce the provision of conversion therapy in order to protect the human dignity and equality of all Canadians."
 In the clauses that follow the preamble, the bill seeks to achieve its purpose by criminalizing certain aspects of the provision of conversion therapy.